GabrielKahn/TolstoyDickensTwain/TwainDickins.md

 can be a strong source for disagreement.
 The generally positive associations of family words such as “mother” and "father show perhaps that family is a source of comfort and happiness in the books.
-There is also a dichonomy between black and whitee, with the latter used to express postive emotions and the former negative.
+There is also a dichotomy between black and white, with the latter used to express positive emotions and the former negative.
 We also see other tropes such as prison and war show up negatively in the chart.

 ## Charles Dickens